Computer Technology (CT)

 TGL Ronald Starink

-- Continuous attention was given to improving the structural security and logging of ICT systems and to defend against incidental large-scale cyber attacks on our infrastructure.
+- Numerous activities were performed to improve the structural security and logging of ICT systems and to defend against incidental large-scale cyber attacks on our infrastructure.

 - Structural contribution to the work of the Physics Data Processing group on large-scale computing projects.